 The gloves, string, and a full instruction booklet with designs are also included.
 If you don’t want your kids dying their existing clothes, you could get a pack of white cotton T-shirts for them to experiment on.

-2. Doodle Pillowcase
+2. Doodle Pillowcase by Eatsleepdoodle

 This 200-thread count, 100 percent cotton pillowcase comes with 10 washable fabric markers.
 Your girl can doodle, draw, write messages, compose a story, or write down her dreams.
 There is even a flap on the inside for secret messages.

 Once the pillowcase is ready for the wash, pop it in the machine, take it out, and dry it.
 Then it’s ready for your child to start again with a new design.

 Be creative and make some lovely string art pictures with this kit from Klutz.
 It has six different design boards, including a fox, flowers, and a heart.

 All you need to complete these projects is in the box.
 There are 80 yards of colored string, over 500 pins, tracing paper, backing paper, a pin pushing tool, and corrugated boards.
 There is also an instruction book with easy-to-follow and clear instructions.